The Blood of Olympus: Plot

 After the events of the previous novel, Jason, Piper, and Annabeth disguise themselves with Hazel's Mist to infiltrate Odysseus' home in Ithaca, where Gaea's resurrected souls are gathering.
 They learn that Gaea's army does not plan to invade Mount Olympus, but instead the Acropolis in Athens.
 Since the Gulf of Corinth is heavily fortified and guarded by the army, the demigods decide they have to circle the whole Peloponnese to reach Athens.
-When Michael Varus, one of the souls, recognizes the demigods, he forces Jason to confront his mother's insane spirit, and mortally wounds Jason.
+When Michael Varus, one of the souls, recognizes the demigods, he forces Jason to confront his mother's insane spirit, and severely wounds him.
 As Jason recuperates, the three demigods use Odysseus' marriage bed to summon Juno, who tells them to seek Nike and find Artemis and Apollo, both of whom have been banished by Zeus.
 At Olympia, Percy, Leo, Hazel, and Frank are forced to participate in Nike's deadly Olympic Games, but eventually captures her.
 She reveals that one of them is destined to die, and that he needs the Physician's Cure to survive, a cure that consists of Pylosian mint, the heartbeat of the chained god, and the curse of Delos.

 Frank obtains the first ingredient from his shapeshifter relatives in Pylos.
 Piper and Annabeth obtain the second ingredient, the Makhai or the chained god's heartbeat, from a chained Ares statue by defeating Mimas at the temple of Ares in Sparta.
 While sailing through the Aegean Sea, a violent storm hits the Argo II.
 Percy and Jason discover it is caused by Kymopoleia, a daughter of Poseidon who is working with Polybotes.
 Jason convinces Kymopoleia to switch sides and they kill Polybotes together.
 In return, he swears to become a Pontifex Maximus after the war; Jason's resolution of his internal conflict heals his mortal wound.
 After reaching Mykonos, Leo, Frank, and Hazel meet with Artemis and Apollo.
 Apollo gives them the third ingredient, the cursed aster, and reveals that his son Asclepius is able to make the physician's cure and is at Epidaurus.
 Leo tells Hazel and Frank about his plan to sacrifice himself and defeat Gaea.